Simple. Affordable. Fast.

 Because the HEUF program offers unsecured financing, you don't need equity in your home to qualify.
 Financing can be approved in as little as 4 hours after receipt of your application.
 Terms range from one to ten years.
 Twelve (12) year financing is available for ENERGY STAR® measures, which may also qualify for interest rate discounts.
 Best of all, this financing is backed by Fannie Mae®, the nation's largest source of funds for home loans.

 To make it easy to use this program, we called on the expertise of Viewtech Financial Services Inc., an approved Fannie Mae lender, to administer this specialized financing.1 Viewtech Financial Services works with The League of California Homeowners (LCH), an independent consumer organization, which provides contractor background checks.
 All participating contractors must meet the LCH's standards before they can be approved and passed along to you for consideration.

-To learn what upgrades qualify for this financing, how you can qualify for it and how to find a participating contractor, just keep reading!
+Visit The League of California Homeowners* to learn what upgrades qualify for this financing, how you can qualify for it and how to find a participating contractor.

 How To Make Your House "Home Sweet Home"

 You'll find many of these upgrades can make a big improvement in how comfortable your home feels.
 And the improved energy efficiency they bring may lower your energy bills.

 Next to heating and cooling, water heating is the largest energy user in the home.
 New gas water heaters are very economical.
 They use less energy and have a faster recovery time than electrical heaters.
 Space Heating - When furnace shopping, check the AFUE (Annual Fuel Utilization Efficiency) rating.
 Newer units extract more of the heat contained in combustion byproducts, as well as reduce the amount of heated air that escapes for a better AFUE rating.